vikas924/book-destinations-api/README.md

 - **[Can I contribute?]**

-  - [Yes, your welcome to contribute, We value pair-programming]
+  - [Yes, you are welcome to contribute, We value pair programming]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>